oshaughnessy/sierramountainll/_pages/parents.md

 amount of time.
 Don't get your coach in trouble because your player's shoes come untied during a game!
 Your team could be penalized because a player wasn't ready or safe and delayed the game.

+### Pitcher Arm Coverings

+If a pitcher wears an undershirt, the sleeves may _not_ be white or gray if they're visible.

+Pitchers may wear a play-calling band on their glove arm.
+It must be a solid color and not white, gray, or optic yellow.

+Pitchers may not wear sweat bands on their hands, wrists, or arms.

 ## Pictures